 S-corporations can provide health insurance as a tax-free fringe benefit to its non-owner employees.
 In this case, the business offers a group health insurance policy to employees and deducts the cost as a business expense, paying no tax on the insurance premiums.

-And unlike owners of an LLC or a partnership, S-corp owners can’t get around this rule by employing their spouse and getting covered through their participation in the plan.
+Unlike owners of an LLC or a partnership, S-corp owners can’t get around this rule by employing their spouse and getting covered through their participation in the plan.
 For health insurance purposes, spouses and other family members of an S-corp owner are treated as though they were an S-corp owner themselves.
 This is true even if the family members don’t have any stock in their names.

 Personal income tax deduction for health insurance premiums